 No matter what name you prefer to refer to this area.
 It hands down provides an amazing view of Taipei City.

 What’s great about this trail it’s easily accessible by MRT stations.

 The views are fantastic and I love how the terrain changes.
 Oh yeah, there’s also hula hoops at the end and smooth jazz in the middle.
 Yup.

 On my way up to the summit I was serenaded by a man playing the saxophone and another singing to his melody.
-This was definitely a first for me (encountering being serenaded on a hike).
+This was definitely a first for me.

-I was the only hiker when I arrived to their stage (I mean look out area).
+I was the only hiker when I arrived to their stage (aka, the look out area).
 So it was a pleasant moment of listening to them and taking in the views.
 The awkward part was not knowing when it was okay to leave.
 Like the feeling of an awkward silence… just not knowing what to do.

 As mentioned the terrain changed quite frequently which I appreciated.
 I love a good change in course.
 There are staircases at the beginning and end.
 Walking along boulders with a rope was a new experience for me.
 The next time I do this hike, I will bring more water with me, as it was quite steep which started right from the trail head.